 Below, Dr. Gary Marklin, Chief Medical Officer at Mid-America Transplant, explains how our onsite facility makes a difference in this lifesaving work.

-In 2018, one decade after opening our current onsite facility, we unveiled a series of lifesaving innovations and improvements.
+In 2018, a decade after opening our current onsite facility, we unveiled a series of lifesaving innovations and improvements.

 State-of-the-Art ICU: Safer Organs for Transplant